Sustainable Agriculture Institute

 b.
 Meet with the auditors.

 c.
-Prepare a recommendation to the Board regarding acceptance of the audited statements and appointment of an auditor for the current fiscal year audit.
+Prepare a recommendation to the Board regarding the acceptance of the audited statements and appointment of an auditor for the current fiscal year audit.

 3. If a search for a new audit firm is conducted, the Audit Committee will meet between September and April to discuss the interviewing of prospective firms.
-At either the January or April meeting of the Board, the Committee will recommend one firm for appointment for the current fiscal year.
+At either the January or April meeting of the Board, the Committee will recommend one firm for an appointment for the current fiscal year.

 4. The Committee Chair presides over meetings of the Committee and is authorized to approve all visitors to the meetings.

 5. A quorum requires three Committee members in attendance, in person, or by electronic means.